rmcwhae/russellmcwhae.ca/README.md

         -   etc.
     -   etc.

+For homepage images, add a “featured” tag to four ImageKit images in `/portfolio`.

 Next, install dependencies with `npm install` (or `pnpm install` or `yarn`), then start the development server:

 ```bash